This is a sleep history.

 So, I’d go a few days without sleeping.
 Eventually I would sleep a few hours, feel a little better, and then go back into the insomnia.
 Sleep was hard to come by.

 The one odd thing during this time was that, any time I did manage to crash out for a few hours, I tended to sleepwalk.
 I wouldn’t do very much, just roam around the apartment for a bit.
-But since I had roommates…and since I generally stayed up nights and tried to sleep during the day…my sleepwalking often happened around noon or so.
+But since I had roommates…and since I generally stayed up nights and tried to sleep during the day…my sleepwalking often happened in the early afternoon hours.
 This freaked the roommates out.
 Me, aimlessly strolling around the apartment…silent, not responding to anything they said: it was weird.

 I of course never remembered any of this.
 I would wake up.
 They would describe the somnambulism.
 They weren’t thrilled with it.
 I was a pretty crappy roommate.